AbdoWise-z/gsql__/README.md

 # gsql++

-**gsql++** is a modern C++ dmbs designed to provide a lightweight SQL-like query interface for in-memory data structures.
+**gsql++** is a modern C++ dbms designed to provide a lightweight SQL-like query interface for in-memory data structures.
 Built with modularity and performance in mind using GPU for acceleration, it uses CMake for configuration and build management.

 ## Features